Ivy Taylor: Tenure

 In 2013, while on the city council, Taylor voted against a nondiscrimination ordinance approved by the council that would expand the city's then-current nondiscrimination policy to prohibit discrimination on the basis of sexual orientation, gender identity, and veteran status.
 Upon taking office as mayor in 2014, Taylor developed and created the city's Office of Diversity and Inclusion to handle complaints under the city's non-discrimination regulations and to facilitate resolution of these disputes.
 She also helped to kill a streetcar system for downtown San Antonio, which many fiscal conservatives had opposed.

 Though she considers herself an independent politician, Taylor is a registered Democrat because she votes in party primaries.
 Taylor has described herself as both "fiscally conservative and socially conservative."
 Senator John Cornyn accompanied Taylor to the 2016 Martin Luther King, Jr. Day parade in San Antonio and has urged her to join the GOP and to consider a later run for governor of Texas.

 Awards

 Taylor received the San Antonio Business Journal's "40 under 40" Rising Star award in 2004.

 Personal life

-Taylor has one daughter, Morgan.
-When her family lived in San Antonio, her husband, Rodney Taylor, operated a bail bonds business, and The Taylors lived in the Dignowity Hill neighborhood on the east side of the city.
+Taylor has one daughter.
+When her family lived in San Antonio, her husband operated a bail bonds business, and the Taylors lived in the Dignowity Hill neighborhood on the east side of the city.

 Between 2009 and 2020, Taylor has been a guest lecturer at the University of Texas at San Antonio College of Public Policy.

+In February 2024, it was announced that she had accepted a role as a senior advisor to the University of North Carolina system.
+Part of this would include her serving as a professor of practice at UNC Chapel Hill’s School of Government.